abilandz/PH8124/Lecture_6/Lecture_6.md

 SomeArray=()
 ```

-The array index works also backwards.
+The array index works also backward.
 The last array element is:

 ```bash
 echo ${SomeArray[-1]}